 This equipment is outfitted with a belt driven blower assembly in order to accommodate a large variety of duct configurations and airflow selections.
 The blower has been factory inspected for proper alignment, operation and rotational direction prior to the drive motor being situated in the shipping position.
 The blower drive belt is located with these instructions and must be installed by the service technician.
-For a more detailed explanation of belt driven blower drives and the operation of their components please refer to any of the installation instructions listed below for the high static drive kits.

 The factory standard drive installed in these units has been set to deliver 400 Cfm/ton at an External Static Pressure (ESP) of 0.25-0.30 in-Wg.
-Tables 5-10 show the full blower curves of these drive configurations and can be utilized to easily set the adjustable motor sheave for alternate configurations.
+Table 4 (page 29), Table 5 (page 30), Table 6 (page 31), Table 7 (page 32), Table 8 (page 33), Table 9 (page 34), Table 10 (page 35), & Table 11 (page 36) show the full blower curves of these drive configurations and can be utilized to easily set the adjustable motor sheave for alternate configurations.
 Refer to the Legend below for a description of the table information.
-Once a sheave setting has been made, always inspect the blower amp draw to ensure that it is less then the service factor amps listed on the motor.
-For systems that include a large number of accessories or have very restrictive duct systems, alternate drive kits are available, refer to Table 4 below for the applicable kits.
-The full blower curves for the HSD kits can be found in the applicable kit installation instructions or in the unit technical service literature.
+After a sheave setting has been made, always inspect the blower amp draw to ensure that it is less then the service factor amps listed on the motor.

-For units being placed into service configured for horizontal flow operation, always use the applicable NORDYNE accessory kit for the conversion.
+For units being placed into service configured for horizontal flow operation, always use the applicable accessory kit for the conversion.
 Refer to the technical service literature for kit part numbers.
 These kits may require that the over-temperature limit controls be updated for this mode of operation.